ucsb-cs56/ucsb-cs56.github.io/_topics/jdbc.md

 sqlite>
 ```

 Using `sqlite3` has certain disadvantages, as you'll discover.
-The

 # Pros/cons of sqlite3 vs. other options